mhilmiasyrofi/product-attribute-extraction/README.md

 In the e-commerce world, extracting product attributes is important.
 The extraction of attribute labels and values from free-text product descriptions can be useful for many tasks, such as product matching, product categorization, faceted product search, and product recommendation.

-I use the BERT for token classification model to extract multi-attributes from the product offers in Indonesian e-commerce platform.
+I examine this problem as a sequence labelling task and utilize BERT for Token Classification model to extract multi-attributes from the product offers in Indonesian e-commerce platform.
 The dataset is obtained from [this previous work](http://www.scielo.org.mx/scielo.php?script=sci_arttext&pid=S1405-55462018000401367#fn3).
 There are 16 kinds of attributes in their annotation scheme.
 Please check the paper directly to get more information about the dataset.

 ## Prepare a Docker environment for the experiment
 ```